-With summer in full swing, the accessory on everyone’s mind (and shopping list) is a pair of faultless sunglasses.
+With spring in full swing, the accessory on everyone’s mind (and shopping list) is a pair of faultless sunglasses.
 As well as giving your eyes necessary protection from the sun’s glare, sunglasses elevate your style, show off your personality and add a certain sense of incognito glamour to an everyday look.

 First popularised in the 1930s, the cat-eye transitioned into a Hollywood staple in the 1950s and was famously sported by screen stars like Marilyn Monroe and Grace Kelly.
 And who could forget those oversized Oliver Goldsmith shades on Audrey Hepburn in Breakfast at Tiffany’s in 1961?
-More recently, the style’s 2018 renaissance was triggered single-handedly by a 1950s-inspired cat-eye silhouette designed by Adam Selman x Le Specs, aptly named The Last Lolita.
+More recently, the style’s 2016 renaissance was triggered single-handedly by a 1950s-inspired cat-eye silhouette designed by Adam Selman x Le Specs, aptly named The Last Lolita.

 When it comes to out-and-out glamour shades, go big or go home.
 Made popular by the likes of François Pinton, Pierre Cardin and Christian Dior, these shades are emblematic of the flamboyance of the 1960s and the playfulness of the 1970s and synonymous with their most famous fan, Jackie Kennedy Onassis.
 With their enormous frames, oversized sunglasses are an excellent choice for people watching or flying under the radar.
 These days, the place to buy your outsize shades is undoubtedly Gucci, where Alessandro Michele makes them in all manner of colours and designs.